 As an Injured Worker, Where Can I Get Advice?

-If you would like a free consultation regarding workers’ compensation or have more questions regarding disability Accommodations, please contact the Law Offices of Edward J. Singer, a Professional Law Corporation.
+If you would like a free consultation regarding workers’ compensation, please contact the Law Offices of Edward J. Singer, a Professional Law Corporation.
 They have been helping people in Central and Southern California deal with their worker’s compensation cases for 26 years.
 Contact us today for more information.